esphome/esphome-docs/components/display/ili9xxx.rst

 Configuration variables:
 ************************

-All options from the :ref:`base display configuration<display-configuration>` are available.
+All :ref:`graphical display configuration<display-configuration>` options are available, plus the following.

 - **model** (**Required**): The model of the display.
 Options are: